ligato/docs/docs/user-guide/concepts.md

 $ docker exec etcd etcdctl put /vnf-agent/vpp1/config/vpp/v2/interfaces/loop1 \
 '{"name":"loop1","type":"SOFTWARE_LOOPBACK","enabled":true,"ip_addresses":["192.168.1.1/24"]}'
 ```
-As this example employs a long form VPP interface key, we define `loop1` as the `<name>` identifier.
+This example employs a long form VPP interface key with `loop1` as the `<name>` identifier.
 The microservice label is `vpp1`.

 Keys can also be distinguished by the composition of the identifier.

 * Composite keys are composed of a `key prefix` and `combination of fields`.
-An example is a [vpp route](https://github.com/ligato/vpp-agent/blob/master/proto/ligato/vpp/l3/models.go).
+Example: [vpp route](https://github.com/ligato/vpp-agent/blob/master/proto/ligato/vpp/l3/models.go).
 * Specific keys are composed of a `key prefix` and `unique parameter`.
-An example is an [vpp interface name](https://github.com/ligato/vpp-agent/blob/master/proto/ligato/vpp/interfaces/models.go).
+Example: [vpp interface name](https://github.com/ligato/vpp-agent/blob/master/proto/ligato/vpp/interfaces/models.go).
 * Global keys are composed of a `key prefix` and `some constant string`.
 Only one message of the given type can be stored under a global key.
-An example is [Nat44Global](https://github.com/ligato/vpp-agent/blob/master/proto/ligato/vpp/nat/models.go).
+Example: [Nat44Global](https://github.com/ligato/vpp-agent/blob/master/proto/ligato/vpp/nat/models.go).

+A list of keys supported by the VPP agent can be found in the [keys reference][key reference] section of the user guide.

 ---

 ### proto.Message

-The proto.Message defines the structure and serialized format of the data associated with an object in protobuf message format.
-It serves two purposes in the Ligato framework:
+The proto.Message defines the structure and serialized format of the data associated with an object in [protobuf][protobuf] message format.
+It serves serveral purposes in the Ligato framework:

 - Describes an object's name and type fields in a protobuf message format.
 This simplifies development and documentation readability.
 - Generates northbound `protobuf APIs` used by applications and components to interact with the configured objects.
-Agentctl, etcdctl and REST are component examples.
+Agentctl, REST and gRPC can all use the generated protobuf APIs.
+- Used in conjunction with the model specification to form a key.

 If the object is a route, then the proto.Message contained in the [route.proto](https://github.com/ligato/vpp-agent/blob/master/proto/ligato/vpp/l3/route.proto) file will define messages and associated name and type fields.